-“Organiser” shall mean LONDON CITY COMIC CON / UKCGF , and its directors, employees, sub-contractors, representatives and/or agents.
+“Organiser” shall mean LONDON COMIC CON AND GAMING FESTIVAL / UKCGF , and its directors, employees, sub-contractors, representatives and/or agents.

 “Stand Space” shall mean the space licensed to the Exhibitor by the Organiser as allocated by the Organiser in its discretion (subject to alteration in accordance with these Terms).

 “Terms” means the Terms and Conditions set out below.

 “Enchantment Events/UKCGF Email: firstname.lastname@example.org or as otherwise advised by the Organiser to the Exhibitor

 c) The Contract (and any relevant documents referred to in these Terms) represents the entire agreement between the Organiser and the Exhibitor in connection with the subject matter set out in the Contract.

 d) These Terms are the only conditions upon which the Organiser is prepared to deal with the Exhibitor and shall govern the Contract to the entire exclusion of all other terms and conditions.
 No terms or conditions endorsed upon, delivered with or contained in the Exhibitor’s order, acknowledgement, acceptance note or similar document shall form part of the Contract and the Exhibitor waives any right which it might have to rely on such terms and conditions.

 e) The headings in these Terms are for information only and do not form part of or affect the interpretation of these Terms.